dotku/learn-github/README.md

 1. wait for staging testing
 1. wait for product release
 1. get feedback from the user/marketing/product team
-1. start new feature, go back to step a
+1. start new feature, go back to step 1